 Where you invest your super is a vote for the future you want to retire in — the world you will pass on to the next generation.
 It is your legacy.

 Before we started Verve Super – we surveyed hundreds of women to find out how they wanted their super invested.
 Nine out of 10 women wanted their money invested ethically.
-Yet, if you’re invested in a mainstream super fund today, you are over 80% exposed to fossil fuels.
+Yet, 82% of Australia’s largest superannuation funds show no evidence of taking climate change into consideration.
 Given many super funds do not freely disclose the companies they invest in (we do!), we simply do not know that our retirement savings might be funding industries like live animal export, detention centres, guns, tobacco and gambling.
 These companies addict, pollute and cause harm to people, animals and the planet.

-At Verve, we guarantee to get your money out of harmful industries, and invest it in a cleaner, greener future.
+At Verve, we guarantee to invest your super outside of harmful industries, and into a cleaner, greener future.

 The good news is investing ethically doesn’t mean you have to compromise on returns.
-In fact, companies that care more about the environment and the community tend to perform better.
-This is supported by data from The Responsible Investment Association of Australasia, which consistently finds that ethical funds outperform mainstream funds over all time periods.
+In fact, data from The Responsible Investment Association of Australasia, has found that ethical funds consistently outperform mainstream funds over all time periods.

 The results in Australia aren’t unique.
 Global studies from Oxford University, Harvard Business School, and the United Nations Environment Programme Finance Initiative, have demonstrated similar positive returns for ethical investments.

 This is not new information, it’s simply time to act.
 As we watch government continue to lag behind a thriving renewable future we have the opportunity to use the power of our investment to create change.